Swede carbonara

 Crack the eggs into a bowl, add a good grinding of black pepper and the Parmesan and mix well.

-Using tongs, lift the pasta out of the water and straight into the pan with the swede and roughly 100ml of the pasta water.
-Toss the pasta and the swede together with your tongs and then add the egg mixture and toss until all the pasta is coated in sauce.
+Once the pasta is cooked to your liking, discard the garlic turn the heat to low.
+Using tongs, lift the pasta out of the water and straight into the pan with the swede.
+Add roughly 100ml of the pasta water.
+Toss the pasta and the swede together and, once the pan has stopped sizzling, add the egg mixture and using the tongs, toss until all the pasta is coated in sauce.
 The sauce should be thick, silky and creamy, if it is not, add a little more of the water.
-Check the seasoning and add some salt and black pepper if needed.

 Serve straight away, with more Parmesan and black pepper and a grating of lemon zest.